 The selling points of PRES switches are that although the switch has a good travel distance (3.5mm), reducing finger joint impacts, they activate after just 1.5mm of movement.

-That’s not so early that lightly brushing keys generate an unintentional press, but enough that it doesn’t take the full travel of the switch to fire.
+The actuation point isn't so short that lightly brushing keys generate an unintentional press, but enough that it doesn’t take the full travel of the keys to fire.

 The logic here is that should you start pressing at the same exact moment as your Cherry MX opposition, then your key will register first, assuming you experience the same level of lag.